invisibledrygoods/RestAdventure/README.md

 In Progress
 -----------

- - Verbs acting on the item 'any' should be executed if no other item matches.
- - Verbs acting on the room 'any' should be executed if no other room matches.
- - Verbs acting on the item 'any' and the room 'any' are seriously nuts, you should be able to use them anywhere.
-Wow.
  - I'm worn out, I didn't test room entry scripts, but I at least know that they don't run on game load when they should, I'm not sure if they run after `travel_to` or not.